adasprilla/TouchPad-Gestures/README.md

     libinput-gestures-setup status

 You can specify multiple user commands to `libinput-gestures-setup` to action in sequence.
-E.g. to change from a running desktop application to a running `systemd` user service type:
+E.g. to shutdown and change from a desktop installation to running service installation type:

     libinput-gestures-setup stop service autostart start

-Note if you are starting using the DE option and you are using some uncommon systems then `libinput-gestures-setup start` may fail to start the application returning you a message _Don't know how to invoke libinput-gestures.desktop_.
+Note if you are starting using the desktop option and you are using some uncommon systems then `libinput-gestures-setup start` may fail to start the application returning you a message _Don't know how to invoke libinput-gestures.desktop_.
 If you get this error message, install the dex package, preferably from your system packages repository, and try again.

 ### UPGRADE